 The transmitter is on the upper deck, with the oscillator in the foreground.
-The crystal holder plugs into a mounting at the near corner.
+The crystal holder plugs into a mount-ing at the near corner.
 The neutralizing condenser is mounted on a small insulating panel near the amplifier tube.
-Other transmitter components can be readily identified.
+Other transmitter components can be readily identi-ferd fied.